CosmicToast/init/README.md

 Various convenience init scripts, organized by-service.
 Each service directory may contain a README with additional information.
 Most of these will be optimized to use with the bin bucket (see my binbuilder repository).
+All of them pre-assume you already have the static binary (or non-static service) installed.

 In general, though: